Currently shipping within the USA only. All orders ship out within 3-7 business days via USPS ($3.50-$6.95 based on order total)

 WHITE, MICA AND METALLIC Art Supply Pigment Database Watercolor Acrylic Ink Pencil Color Chart Swatch

-Artist reference guide to White, Mica and Metallic pigments in art supplies.
-Color chart swatch cards of common pigments in watercolor, acrylic paint, inks and pencils.
-Includes lightfast or fugitive information, index by pigment number code, brand, manufacturer color name, how the color appears in masstone (full strength) or diluted (with water).
-Each image displays opacity, lifting (erasing with a damp brush), and layering (glazing a second coat after the first has dried).
+Artist reference guide to White, Glow in the Dark, Mica and Metallic pigments in art supplies.
+Color chart swatch cards of watercolor, acrylic paint, inks and pencils.
+Includes lightfast or fugitive information, index by pigment number, brand, manufacturer color name, how the color appears in masstone (full strength) or diluted (with water).

 Due to the opaque nature of white/mica pigments, many swatch cards on this page are done on 100% cotton BLACK watercolor paper.
 Links to materials shown at the bottom of this page.